Markyjay/RotharRogues/README.md

 # Topography
 *	The fonts used for this project were from https://fonts.google.com/
 *	Icons for the social media links from https://fontawesome.com/
-*	The fonts used for the headings:
+*	The fonts used for the headings: font-family: 'Bree Serif', serif;
-*	The fonts used for body:
+*	The fonts used for body: font-family: 'DM Serif Display', serif;
-*	The fonts used for the heading "Chrononlogical Order" were Cursive and 'parisienne'.

 # Images
 Images are a collection of pictures from the facebook page of the bulfin heritage cycle rally and the Instagram page of pedal vintage Durrow as well as other photos collected from the local whatsapp group.
 The purpose of the website is to give a friendly look and express quality.
 Images have been sized in order to match design and consistency.